bolthur/bosl/README.md

 After the keyword `fn` the name is set followed by round brackets with optional parameters.
 After the round brackets the return type is specified with a colon and the type.
-Finally the function body is added surrounded by braces.
+Finally, the function body is added surrounded by braces.

 To return a value from within a function, return keyword has to be used.